 6. Build Industry Relevant & High-Quality BackLinks

-Backlinks have always been and will always be an integral part of any SEO strategy.
+Backlinks have always been and will always be an integral part of any off page SEO effort.
+So what exactly are backlinks, and why are they important to your overall campaign?

 Backlinks are links from other websites to your website.
 They’re crucial to your SEO strategy because they are votes of confidence that your content is valuable.
 According to some studies, links are among the top three ranking factors search engines consider.
 Besides ranking, backlinks play an important role in your B2B inbound marketing strategy as they also help drive traffic to your site.

-For your backlink strategy to be effective at boosting your SEO, you must build industry-relevant and high-quality backlinks.
+For your backlink strategy to be effective at boosting your SEO, you must build industry-relevant and high-authority backlinks.
 A few ways to do this include:

 - Publishing valuable resources like original research.
 Use a simple survey tool like Survey Anyplace to create an industry-relevant survey.
 The published results will be a powerful link magnet.
 Look at your upcoming content calendar and create questions based on all the themes you’ll be writing about.